Shopify/quilt/packages/koa-shopify-auth/README.md

 Features you might know from the express module like the webhook middleware and proxy will be presented as their [own packages instead](https://github.com/Shopify/quilt/blob/master/packages/koa-shopify-graphql-proxy/README.md).

+## Warning: 3.1.61-3.1.62 vulnerable to reflected XSS

+Versions 3.1.61 and 3.1.62 are vulnerable to a reflected XSS attack.
+Please update to the latest version to protect your app.

 ## Installation

 ```bash